Plamen5kov/solidity-smart-contract/README.md

+# Description
+A simple project representin a lottery game consisting of 2 main contracts.

+* `Lottey.sol` - a smart contract representing a lottery nft minting contract
+* `Create2Factory` - a lottery game factory to create a lottery game and deploy the `Lottery.sol` contract

+Used:
+* hardhat - provider - to create a local blockchain environment with a few ready accounts to use
+* ethers - a client to manage blockchain operations
+* Clones - to create a minimal proxy also called a clone of the Lottery smart contract
+* Create2 - to deploy a the Lottery smart contract

+# How to run:
+`git clone git@github.com:Plamen5kov/solidity-smart-contract.git`
+`yarn`
+`npx hardhat run scripts/lottery.js` OR `npx hardhat test`

 # Advanced Sample Hardhat Project

 This project demonstrates an advanced Hardhat use case, integrating other tools commonly used alongside Hardhat in the ecosystem.